Argyll_Printer_Profiler Scripts — User Guide

 Logs and Debugging

-- A timestamped log file is created at script start
+- A daily log file is created:

 - All stdout/stderr is captured